United Nations Group of Experts on Geographical Names (UNGEGN)

 As mentioned in UNGEGN's publicity brochure, geographers, linguists, cartographers and planners are among those specialists who develop the tools, harness the technology, provide the outreach, and share the belief that accurate and consistent use of a common framework of geographical names can offer considerable benefits to the world.

-- The 27th Session of the United Nations Group of Experts on Geographical Names (UNGEGN) was held in New York, 30 July and 10 August 2012.
-The report of the Session is now available in all six languages.
+- The 30th Session of the United Nations Group of Experts on Geographical Names (UNGEGN) will be held in New York on 7 and 18 August 2017.